-When creating new controller files or copying/saving existing controller files on the PC UI, the user is cautioned to maintain the controller file extensions and change only the file name.
-Incorrect and unexpected results can occur if the user changes the file extension or copies a file to one with a different file extension.
-The resulting file transferred back to the controller many no longer have the correct file structure or record type.
+When creating new controller files or copying/saving existing controller files on the PC UI, you are cautioned to maintain the controller file extensions and change only the file name.
+Incorrect and unexpected results can occur if you change the file extension or copies a file to one with a different file extension.
+The resulting file transferred back to the controller may no longer have the correct file structure or record type.

-When using the file conversion feature, the file extension must be changes to reflect the new file type.
+When using the file conversion feature, the file extension must be changed to reflect the new file type.

-Predefined file types are used by the PC UI for controller files with the following extensions: cmd, dat, fsl, isl, lib, jsl, msc, pch, tmp.
+Predefined file types are used by the PC UI for controller files with the following extensions: CMD, DAT, FSL, ISL, LIB, JSL, MSC, PCH, TMP.

-• Follow the file naming rules of the 4135 LPS component.
+• Follow the file naming rules of the DP 180 LPS component.